-At the heart of our business is the development, manufacturing, processing and distribution of innovative specialty paper solutions, tailored to the needs of our customers.
-Our diverse maintain our own R&D departments across all our sites.
-We range of products serves a variety of industries, including are members of selected associations and actively engage in cigarette, plug wrap and tipping base paper; packaging pa-various partnerships. per for food and non-food use; baking paper; design, sketch and archive paper; thinprint paper for leaftlets and publishing; release base and label paper; electrical insulation paper; battery separator paper and printed products.
+At the heart of our business is the development, manufacturing, processing and distribution of innovative specialty paper cigarette, plug wrap and tipping base paper; packaging pa-various partnerships. per for food and non-food use; baking paper; design, sketch and archive paper; thinprint paper for leaftlets and publishing; release base and label paper; electrical insulation paper; battery separator paper and printed products.